Thousands of animals including mice, rats, rabbits, dogs, cats, cows, and many other species are used across the country in cruel animal experiments.

-- Animals aren’t commodities; they are sentient and capable of a wide range of emotions including pain, fear and happiness.
+- Animals aren’t commodities; they are sentient and capable of a wide range of emotions including pain, fear, and happiness.
 It is therefore morally wrong to exploit animals.

-- Research, testing and teaching should be species-specific.
+- Research, testing, and teaching should be species-specific.
 Due to their many differences, no species can be an accurate model for another.
 Animals can’t reliably predict the human response to drugs and disease.

-- Research, testing and teaching methods should always be non-harmful to both animals and humans.
-If a non-harmful and scientifically valid research, testing or teaching method doesn’t yet exist, work should be done to develop one rather than continuing to use a fundamentally flawed or cruel method.
+- Research, testing, and teaching methods should always be non-harmful to both animals and humans.
+If a non-harmful and scientifically valid research, testing, or teaching method doesn’t yet exist, work should be done to develop one rather than continuing to use a fundamentally flawed or cruel method.

 The values that are reflected in all our work are:

-NZAVS strives to be as ethical as possible towards humans, animals and the environment.
+NZAVS strives to be as ethical as possible towards humans, animals, and the environment.
 We are a vegan organisation and actively avoid purchasing products containing animal products and we are continuously improving our processes so that our practices are as environmentally friendly as they can be.

-We are an inclusive organisation committed to achieving our goals without contributing to the further marginalisation of any group, including tangata whenua, LGBTQIA+ and others.
+We are an inclusive organisation committed to achieving our goals without contributing to the further marginalisation of any group, including tangata whenua, LGBTQIA+, and others.
 We aim to uplift and work alongside the LGBTQIA+ community and other marginalised communities.

 NZAVS acknowledges Māori as the traditional guardians of Aotearoa.
-We recognise that Māori have spiritual, social, and cultural connections with their whenua (land), their maunga (mountain) and awa (rivers).
+We recognise that Māori has spiritual, social, and cultural connections with their whenua (land), their maunga (mountain) and awa (rivers).
 We honour and respect Te Tiriti o Waitangi and continue to develop the way we uphold the principles as an organisation.